aiegoo/documentation/index.md

 </div>

 {% include note.html content="Wow, thanks for reading.
 The theme author has a blog on technical writing here called <a alt='technical writing blog' href='http://idratherbewriting.com'>I'd Rather Be Writing</a>.
-If you'd like to stay updated with the latest trends, best practices, and other methods for writing documentation, consider <a href='http:159.65.8.38:10055'>to give me a 5 star rating</a>."  %}
+If you'd like to stay updated with the latest trends, best practices, and other methods for writing documentation, consider <a href='http:159.65.8.38:10055'>to give me a 5 star rating.
+My learning motto: Expose and immerse; my coding motto: Divide and conquer!</a>."  %}

 ### I belive in time-management